SQLDrivenAbdul/Airline-Regional-Analysis/README.md

 FROM airline_data
 WHERE ask IS NULL
 ```
-Other data quality issues faced include airlines without ask having a loadfactor(percentage of the ask available that were occupied by passengers) and records that provided the revenue(ebit_usd) values only.
+Other data quality issues faced includes:
+ - airlines without ask value but a loadfactor(percentage of the ask available that were occupied by passengers)
+ - airlines that provided the revenue(ebit_usd) values only.
 These aforementioned problems led me to segmenting the airlines according to thier provided values and also did feature engineering on low_cost_carrier column.

 ```sql